radical-collaboration/facts/README.md

 3. Install MongoDB server.
 Follow the [official documentation](https://www.mongodb.com/docs/manual/administration/install-on-linux/).

-  Alternatively, you can run MonogoDB and from a container.
+  Alternatively, you can run MonogoDB from a container.
 On a system with Singularity installed, this looks something like:

   ```
   mkdir mongo